What is the CIA Triad? Definition, Importance, & Examples

 What is the CIA triad in cybersecurity?

-The CIA triad is an information security model meant to guide an organization’s security procedures and policies.
+The CIA triad is an effective information security framework meant to guide an organization’s security policies and procedures.

 What are the 3 principles of the cybersecurity CIA triad?

-The CIA triad has three components: Confidentiality, Integrity, and Availability.
+The CIA triad has three foundational principles: Confidentiality, Integrity, and Availability.

 Why is the CIA triad important in cybersecurity?

-The CIA triad provides organizations with a clear and comprehensive checklist to evaluate their incident response plan in the event of a cyber breach.
+The CIA triad provides companies with a clear and comprehensive checklist to evaluate their incident response plan in the event of a security breach.